-Founding sisters Cathy and Kristen Henderson have always had the same philosophy.
+Founding sisters Cathy and Kristen Henderson and front woman, Nini Camps have always had the same philosophy.
 Play better than the boys and make sure the fans feel like part of the family.
 That philosophy plus writing undeniably catchy songs has allowed this self sustained group to maintain her independence and leave an indelible mark on an industry best known for leaving girl (bands) behind.

-Antigone Rising's career has been marked by outdoing past accomplishments.
-As if touring with The Rollings Stones and Aerosmith could ever be outdone, in 2012 the women were invited by the United States Government to travel and perform throughout the Middle East as cultural ambassadors.
-Headlining arenas in Bethlehem and Tel Aviv at night, performing outreach workshops in remote villages along the West Bank by day, the band soaked in the culture and brought home an understanding of a part of the world most only see via negative news reports.
-A few years after touring the Middle East, the band also served a cultural ambassadors to Vietnam to celebrate and perform for during the 40th Anniversary of US/Vietnamese Normalization Celebrations.
+In 2012 the women were invited by the United States Government to travel and perform throughout the Middle East as cultural ambassadors.
+Headlining arenas in Bethlehem and Tel Aviv at night, performing outreach workshops in remote villages along the West Bank by day, the band soaked in the culture and brought home an understanding of a part of the world most only see via the nightly news.Shortly after touring the Middle East, the band again served a cultural ambassadors to Vietnam to celebrate and perform during the 40th Anniversary of US/Vietnamese Normalization Celebrations.
 Seeing first hand how music can bridge cultures, unify and bring people together, Antigone Rising returned home inspired to create their own nonprofit, Girls Rising.